flexmox/my-vimrc/README.rst

         ,ss

-    Create boolean logic you can trust.
+    **Make Ors**: Create boolean logic you can trust.
 Conditions will be placed inside cond if present on current line.
-Supports alpha ranges as well as numeric. **Make Ors**
+Supports alpha ranges as well as numeric.

     .. code-block::